nirazul/scss-mq/README.md

 );
 ```

-To only add media feature expressions to the list instead of replacing it, you can merge the defaults with your own map:
+To add keywords to the list instead of replacing it, you can merge the defaults with your own map:

 ```scss
 @use '@nirazul/scss-mq' as mq;